 Iceland has been following a strict testing and tracing protocol through this pandemic.

-With a population of only 340,000 people, Iceland is a relatively small country that has worked hard to tackle the spread of COVID-19.
-As of June 21, 2021, there are 15 active infections in Iceland.
+With a population of fewer than 370,000 people, Iceland is a relatively small country that has worked hard to tackle the spread of COVID-19.
+As of September 20th, 2021, there are 309 active infections in Iceland.